 Are you looking to save money on your utility bills?
 Some companies claim you can find a better deal if you have all your bills from one provider.
 Take a look at this Utility Warehouse review to see if it really is cheaper than the rest.

 I’m fairly active on Facebook.
-By that, I mean I read what others have to say, chuckle and then go on about my day.
-However, I also belong to several groups for my local town.
-As I scroll past the usual posts about crap parking/driving, complaints about fireworks or pictures of missing cats (along with the obligatory joke about the Chinese takeaway), I often see posts about who is the best energy provider.
+By that, I mean I read what others say, chuckle and then go on about my day.
+However, I also belong to several groups in my local town.
+As I scroll past the usual posts about bad parking/driving, complaints about fireworks or pictures of missing cats (along with the obligatory joke about the Chinese takeaway), I often see posts about who is the best energy provider.

 Who is Utility Warehouse?

 Utility Warehouse (UW) is a discount club that offers energy bundled with other utilities.
 According to Which? they became an energy supplier in 2013 after buying 770,000 customers from Npower.
 They are the biggest energy provider outside of the “Big 6”.
 They also scored top for customer satisfaction out of all the energy providers – although that bar is quite low…

 Who owns Utility Warehouse?

 Telecoms Plus PLC owns the brand.
 The company is licensed by the energy regulator Ofgem and regulated by Ofcom.

 Utility Warehouse doesn’t advertise as much as other companies.
 They have a far cleverer way of operating.
 Instead of bombarding you with TV and radio adverts, Utility Warehouse recruits agents (also known as partners).
 More-or-less, anyone can become a partner.
 And who is more likely to convince you to switch providers – a random stranger or a family member?

 Although partners claim that the lack of advertising keeps Utility Warehouse’s costs down, that’s not quite true.
 As you can see from this article, a lot of money is spent on expensive celebrations for their partners.